 Right to Be

 An early leader in bystander intervention training, Right to Be was originally Hollaback!
 (The organization’s name change was initiated to reflect its more comprehensive mission.)
-In partnership with several chapters of Asian Americans Advancing Justice, Right to Be will be hosting a number of sessions of the webinar, “How to Respond to Harassment for People Experiencing Anti-Asian/American Harassment,” during May 2022.
+In partnership with several chapters of Asian Americans Advancing Justice, Right to Be will be hosting a number of sessions of the webinar, “How to Respond to Harassment for People Experiencing Anti-Asian/American Harassment,” during the spring and summer of 2023.
 Some sessions are offered in Chinese, Korean, and Vietnamese.
 Upcoming sessions are shown on their Events page.
 Scroll through the display tiles to see topics, languages, dates, and times for additional information and sign-up links.

 AAPI Women Lead #ImReady Movement